 Modifications to Pilot Procedure and Materials.
 Our proposed experiment’s methods draw heavily from our pilot study, with several modifications.
 First, we will replace one of the three items intended to measure participants’ freedom to contribute (“If you were to post in this forum, to what extent would you feel the need to hide what you really think from the rest of the group?”) because it did not correlate strongly with the other two in the pilot.
 The new question is adapted from Hampton, Shin and Lu (2017).
 The original item wording was “If the topic of the government’s surveillance program came up, would you be very willing, somewhat willing, somewhat unwilling, or very unwilling to join the conversation?”
 To match the response options given for the other two items, we modified the wording to “How willing would you be to join this conversation?”

-Second, we will replace two of the twelve Reddit comment-reply pairs used in the pilot (see Appendix A).
-Pair 2 in the benevolent correction condition was coded relatively low by undergraduate research assistants in the extent to which the reply corrected the initial comment, so we plan to replace it with a pair in which the reply was rated as more correcting.
-Pair 9 will be replaced because pilot participants’ first impression of the toxic commenter was relatively positive compared to the other conversations (see Appendix A).
+Second, we will replace several of the twelve Reddit comment-reply pairs used in the pilot (see Appendix A) as follows.
+Pairs 2 and 3 in the benevolent correction condition were coded similarly by undergraduate research assistants in the extent to which the reply corrected and went along with the initial comment, so we plan to replace them with pairs in which the reply was rated as more correcting and not at all going along.
+Pairs 4, 7 and 11 will be replaced based on a reviewer suggestion that we should avoid comments which mention specific topics which participants might have differing opinions on.
+Pair 9 will be replaced because pilot participants’ first impression of this toxic commenter was relatively positive compared to the other conversations (see Appendix A for proposed comment-reply pairs).

 Third, based on reviewer feedback, we will replace the first-impression question intended to verify the toxicity of the initial comment in each pair with the more specific item wording used by Google’s Perspective API when classifying the toxicity of online text (Perspective, 2021; see Appendix B).
 This will be named perceived toxicity.

-Fourth, to make our measure of perceptions that a reply has dissuaded the toxic commenter from continuing to post in the same negative tone more specific, we will replace items one and two, which were too general (e.g., asking whether toxicity had been addressed without defining what “addressed” means), with more specific items (e.g., “The response will encourage the first commenter to post more positively in the future”).
+Fourth, to make our measure of perceptions that a reply has dissuaded the toxic commenter from continuing to post in the same negative tone more specific, we will replace items one and two, which were too general (e.g., asking whether toxicity had been addressed without defining what “addressed” means; asking whether someone would reconsider what they posted when that could have a variety of meanings), with more specific items (e.g., “The response will encourage the first commenter to post more positively in the future”).
 Fifth, due to experimenter error, we did not randomize the order of either the overall ratings of fair/just resolution items or the Willingness to Self-Censor scale (Hayes et al., 2005) in the pilot.
 We will randomize the order of the items within each.

-Finally, we will add three manipulation check items after the overall ratings of fair/just resolution but before the Willingness to Self-Censor scale (Hayes et al., 2005).
+Finally, we will add one additional attention check question before the overall ratings of fair/just resolution and three manipulation check items after the overall ratings of fair/just resolution but before the Willingness to Self-Censor scale (Hayes et al., 2005).
 The first will measure the extent to which the replies to the toxic comments demonstrated benevolence for the initial commenter.
 The second will measure the extent to which the replies appeared to correct the initial comment, and the third will measure the extent to which the replies retaliated against the original commenter (see Appendix B).